-Engine coolant temperature
+Engine coolant temperature:

 Illuminates when the engine coolant temperature is high.
 Stop the vehicle as soon as safely possible, switch off the engine and let it cool.
+Refer to Engine coolant in the Maintenance and Specifications chapter.

 Never remove the coolant recovery cap while the engine is running or hot.